arorasarthak/sarthak-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a Graduate Research Assistant at [KGCOE, RIT](https://www.rit.edu/kgcoe/).
 My major is Electrical Engineering with a specialization in Robotics.
-Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in their courses.
+Most of my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in their courses.

 Beside my passion for robotics, I spend my time in photography and making music.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.